 Once you have well-draining soil, only water kumquat trees when the first 2-4 inches of soil are dry.
 I check for this by pushing a finger into the soil.
-Then, apply 2 inches of each compost and mulch under the drip line of the plant, keeping them at least 3 inches from the trunk.
-Reapply compost every 1-2 months.
+Then, apply 2 inches of each compost and mulch under the drip line of the plant.

 If you need to test your soil’s drainage, you can dig a 1-foot by 1-foot hole near the kumquat tree and fill it with water.
-After an hour, if the hole is still holding water, it needs to be amended.
+If the hole drains slower than 2 inches per hour, it has poor drainage.

 Also, make sure to dig the hole outside of the tree’s canopy to avoid damaging the shallow roots.